busyNapier/FDO-Ops-Service-Architecture/README.md

     true
     ```
-- **EXPORT_IMAGES_TO_PNG**: Recieves a container file containing image data and returns a zip folder with the images in png format.
+- **GET_THUMBNAIL**: Recieves a container file containing image data and returns a zip folder with the images in png format.
     *Request*:
     ```
     POST .../doip?operationId=sandbox/PID1&targetId=sandbox/PID2